ethereum-pocr/ethereum-pocr.github.io/whitepaper.md

 The financial sector requirement for known sealers/miners

-## 5. Calculating the reward of a node and the incentive scheme
+## 5. Calculating the reward of a node and the incentive scheme (Tokenomics)

 ## 6. Monetary policy of the CTC crypto currency